danilyanedo7/starter-hugo-academic/content/project/sismik/index.md

 ## Module Objectives

-Students will explore microbial samples from various environments, ranging from soil and water to more specialized ecosystems—and apply **computational tools in R** to:
+Students will explore microbial samples from various environments, ranging from soil and water to more specialized ecosystems,and apply **computational tools in R** to:

 - Understand microbial taxonomy and classification
 - Retrieve and align genetic sequences